 Neuroblastoma is a very rare type of cancerous tumor that develops from nerve cells in the fetus called neuroblasts.
 The American Cancer Society estimates that approximately 800 new cases of neuroblastoma will be diagnosed in the United States each year, accounting for approximately 6% of all cancers in children.
 How much do you know about neuroblastoma?

 June 7, 2020, marks the 33rd annual National Cancer Survivors Day Celebration of Life.
 This is a day set aside each year to recognize cancer survivors, to raise awareness of the challenges they face, and to celebrate life.
 Although extended survivorship used to be a rare occurrence in patients with cancer, the implementation of more effective treatment strategies and better detection and screening methods has increased the odds that individuals will live longer after diagnosis.
 How much do you know about cancer survivorship?

 Thymoma and thymic carcinomas are rare cancers affecting the thymus, a small organ located behind the breastbone in the front part of the chest.
 Although the exact number is not known, the American Cancer Society estimates that less than 1 person per 1.5 million people in the United States is diagnosed with these malignancies annually (approximately 400 cases per year).
 How much do you know about thymus cancers?

-Thyroid cancer is the most common form of cancer affecting the endocrine system.
-According to the American Cancer Society, approximately 56,870 individuals in the United States will be diagnosed with thyroid cancer in 2017, and approximately 2010 patients will die from the disease.
-How much do you know about thyroid cancer?
+Oral cavity cancer, which starts in the mouth, and oropharyngeal cancer, which starts in the oropharynx, are 2 of the most common types of malignancies that develop in the head and neck region of the body.
+According to the American Cancer Society, approximately 53,000 people in the United States will be diagnosed with oral cavity or oropharyngeal cancer in 2019, and approximately 10,860 people will die from these diseases.
+How much do you know about oral cavity and oropharyngeal cancers?